Xephyz/SiteToMarkdown/README.md

 ## Limitations

 - Only internal links (same domain) are followed.
+- Fragment-only links (e.g., `#section`) and root (`/`) links are ignored.
 - The tool does **not** handle authentication, JavaScript-rendered content, or rate limiting.
 - Output is a single Markdown file; images and other assets are **not** downloaded.
 - Only the HTML content is converted; no CSS or JavaScript is processed.
+- The `--convert-links` feature is experimental and may not handle all edge cases.

 ## Extending

-- To support asset downloading (images, CSS), extend the crawler to fetch and save these files.
+- **Asset Downloading**: To support downloading images, CSS, or other assets, extend the crawler to fetch and save these files.
-- For multi-file output, modify the logic to write each page to a separate Markdown file.
+- **Multi-file Output**: Modify the logic to write each page to a separate Markdown file if desired.
-- Add support for command-line options to customize crawling depth, output location, or filtering.
+- **Additional Command-line Options**: Add support for more options to customize crawling depth, output location, filtering, etc.
+- **Authentication**: Implement support for authenticated sites if needed.

 ## Contributing